Let’s grow through

 Beans Keep Me Full in a Way That Feels Respectful

 Perimenopause hunger can feel unhinged.
-One minute you are fine, and the next you are ready to eat the pantry door.
+One minute you’re fine, and the next you’re ready to eat the pantry door.

 Beans help bring things back into balance.
 The combination of fiber and protein keeps blood sugar steady, energy even, and hunger less intense.
 I feel nourished, not stuffed, not deprived, and not constantly negotiating with myself.

-Beans do not spike.
-They do not crash.
-They do not demand perfection.
+Beans don’t spike.
+They don’t crash.
+They don’t demand perfection.
 They simply do their job.

 My Bean Era Is About Simplicity

-This season of my life is not about extremes.
-It is about ease, sustainability, and peace.
+This season of my life isn’t about extremes.
+It’s about ease, sustainability, and peace.

 Beans fit that energy perfectly.
-They are affordable, versatile, shelf-stable, and easy to build meals around.
+They’re affordable, versatile, shelf-stable, and easy to build meals around.
 They stretch meals and support long-term health.

 A pot of lentils, a bowl of soup, or a scoop of chickpeas added to something already cooking is often all it takes.
 I especially love chickpeas in Indian dishes or tossed into a salad.